bseib/modclock/README.md

 one below the input `B`, and one below the `e` and `mod n` area.
 There is also an `×` in the upper right to dismiss the calculator and remove it from the screen.

+Also, for the `Base` and `exponent` fields, if you press the `h` key it will toggle the number as hidden, showing purple squares instead of digits.
+Used for the dramatic reveal!

 Click the `new solver2` link at the top to get a variation of a solver -- one that solves the form `B^e*d mod n`.
 It also computes and displays the product of `e*d` after values are supplied.
 Good for illustrating putting `M` in and getting `M` back out.